Procuria/qb-remote-cleanup/README.md

 - End-of-run **human-readable summary** (counts + GB)
 - JSONL machine-readable summary
 - Works locally in a Python `venv`
-- Docker / Coolify-ready by design
+- Docker / docker-compose friendly

 ---
 ## 🧠 What Is an “Orphan”?

 A file is considered an **orphan** if: